-While believing in the infallible teaching authority of the Church in matters of faith and morals, many bishops believe that in an age when the absolute power of monarchs were being strongly opposed that this was not a good time to declare the absolute authority of the pope.
+While believing in the infallible teaching authority of the Church in matters of faith and morals, many bishops believe that, in an age when the absolute power of monarchs are being strongly opposed, this is not a good time to declare the absolute authority of the pope.
 Furthermore, these same bishops believe that the exercise of papal infallibility should only occur with the participation of the bishops (which in the final decree is excluded).
-Some 60 bishops of the minority group unable in conscience to give assent to the definition, and unwilling to expose their dissent to the public eye by voting in the negative-quietly pack their bags and leave Rome with the knowledge of the pope.
+Some 60 bishops of the minority group-unable in conscience to give assent to the definition, and unwilling to expose their dissent to the public eye by voting in the negative-quietly pack their bags and leave Rome (with the knowledge of the pope).

 The doctrine of papal infallibility does not mean that the pope can create new dogmas or beliefs.
-Rather it means that he can declare as infallibly true a belief that was already for centuries a belief of church.
+Rather it means that he can declare as infallibly true a belief that for centuries had been accepted by the Church.
 Papal infallibility states that the pope is preserved from error when teaching ex-cathedra ("from the chair") on matters of faith and morals.
 The doctrine confirms what most Catholics already believe.
-The Church will have to wait until Vatican Council II (1962-1965) to take up the unfinished business of Vatican I defining the role of bishops, priests and the laity in the Church.
+The Church will have to wait until Vatican Council II (1962-1965) to take up the unfinished business of

+Vatican I defining the role of bishops, priests and the laity in the Church.